wklchris/sphinx-simrofy-theme/tools/ReadMe.md

    password = pypi-...
    ```
    where the `username` is **literally** this weird string (i.e. `__token__`, not your username), but your need to replace the `password` value with your TestPypi API key.

+## server.ps1

+A PowerShell script to locally serve the website and open the url in the browser.
+Use keyboard interrupt (Ctrl + C) to terminate the server.

 ## Useful links: